cqrtechciara/shiny-guacamole/README.md

 ---

-**c.qr tech pilot project** - Built with ❤️ using Next.js and Supabase
+c.qr tech pilot project - A responsive mobile-enhanced website built with ❤️ using Next.js and Supabase